Protein to DNA converter

 Reverse translate protein sequences to possible DNA sequences.
 Upload a FASTA file or paste your protein sequences below.

-Reverse translation converts amino acid sequences back into the DNA sequences that could encode them.
-Unlike forward translation (DNA → protein) which follows a deterministic one-to-one mapping, reverse translation involves choosing from multiple possible DNA sequences because the genetic code is degenerate.
+Reverse translation is the process of converting proteins into DNA sequences that could encode them.
+Unlike forward translation (DNA to protein), which follows a deterministic one-to-one mapping, reverse translation involves choosing from multiple possible DNA sequences because the genetic code is degenerate.

 This degeneracy means most amino acids can be encoded by more than one codon.
 For a protein of just 100 amino acids, there could be billions of different DNA sequences that encode exactly the same protein sequence.